lucianor/medicine-pricegrabber-poa/README.md

 product quantities.

 Example:

-20 pills with a price of BRL 70, costs 3.5 BRL for each pill 40 pills with a price of BRL 130, costs 3.25 BRL for each pill
+20 pills with a price of BRL 70, costs 3.5 BRL for each pill

+40 pills with a price of BRL 130, costs 3.25 BRL for each pill

+*TODO LIST*

-*TODO*: separate grabbing for each pharmacy
+-separate grabbing for each pharmacy

-*TODO*: create global grabbing methods and classes
+-create global grabbing methods and classes

 Requirements
 ------------
 Python 3

+Pandas

+BeautifulSoup4

-Pandas and BeautifulSoup4 libraries: pip install bs4 pandas
+$ pip install bs4 pandas